Spikes-2212-Programming-Guild/SpikesLib/README.md

 ## <a name = 'Download&Setup'> Download and Setup SpikesLib </a>

-### Using SpikesLib in Eclipse Porjects
-download the library (.zip file) from <a href='https://github.com/Spikes-2212-Programming-Guild/SpikesLib/releases'> the latest release </a> and you can download the jar there.
-1. Extract the SpikesLib2.zip file into C:\Users\%USERNAME%\wpilib\user\java\lib
-2. Open Eclipse
-3. Right click on the wanted project
-4. Hover on Build Path
-5. Click on Configure Build Path
-6. Click on Add External JARs
-7. Find and add the SpikesLib jar file
-8. return 0

 ### Using SpikesLib in Gradle Projects
 #### Using Maven Artifacts
 SpikesLib includes Gradle Support Since 2019. <br>